pavlesav/ComputationalModellingSocialSystems2025/Final_project/README.md

 The steps to do the course project are the following:

 #### 1. Form a group and choose a topic
-Get in touch with fellow students over the course discord server or around lectures to form a group.
-Choose one of the above options and if you want a new topic you can get inspiration from the course and lecture materials.
+Form a group by contacting fellow students over the course Discord server or during lectures.
+Choose one of the above options, and if you want a new topic, you can get inspiration from the course and lecture materials.

 #### 2. Project groups registration
 In June (02.06), your group has to register for the project on TC group assignment.